RvanNieuwpoort/many-core-correlators/README.txt

 These are example codes for a software correlator.
 The package includes source code for:

-- Intel X86 compatible general purpose platform
+- Intel X86 compatible general purpose platform, with SSE and AVX512 vector instructions.
 - Risc-V with vector extensions
 - The Sony/Toshiba/IBM Cell/B.E. processor (used in the PlayStation 3)
 - NVIDIA graphics processors (GPUs)